joseph-mpo-yeti/joseph-mpo-yeti/README.md

 ## Hi there 👋

-I am glad you are taking a look at my profile
+I am glad you are taking a look at my profile.

 Here are a few things about me: